SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - you know I love you
 - I really love you
 - I'm in love with you
+- I luv you
+- I luv u
+- I am in luv with u
+- I love you so much
+- I love to love you
+- Luv u
+- luv you
+- I love you

+## intent:marry
+- let's get married
+- would you like to marry me
+- marry me
+- I love you marry me
+- marry me please
+- we should marry
+- I want to marry you
+- you are my wife
+- be my wife
+- let us get married
+- Coe, let's get married

 ## intent:mood_affirm
 - yep